Sheep Genetics (SG) is the largest and most comprehensive across flock sheep genetic benchmark in the world.

 BWT estimates the genetic difference between animals in live weight at birth.

-PWEC estimates the genetic difference in worm burden at 225 days of age.
+PWEC estimates the genetic difference in worm burden at 225 days of age, expressed as a % relative to a count of 500 epg.

 The Lamb 2020 index has been developed to suit terminal sire breeders with clients targeting a 22 kg lamb carcass, from either a Merino or first-cross ewe base where worms may be a significant challenge to lamb production.